Brikster/Chatty/README.md

 ![alt text](https://i.imgur.com/8D5JcGn.png "Chatty")

-# Chatty (Bukkit)
+# Chatty (Bukkit plugin)
 [![Build Status](https://travis-ci.org/Brikster/Chatty.svg?branch=master)](https://travis-ci.org/Brikster/Chatty)
 [![JitPack](https://jitpack.io/v/Brikster/Chatty.svg)](https://jitpack.io/#Brikster/Chatty)

-Chatty is a unique Bukkit-plugin, that supports all modern Bukkit-servers, such as Thermos, Cauldron, Spigot, PaperSpigot e t.c.
+Chatty is the unique Bukkit-plugin, that supports all modern Bukkit-servers, such as Thermos, Cauldron, Spigot, PaperSpigot e t.c.
 This plugin doesn't have any non-switchable options.
 It's simple, stable and lightweight.

   - Chats, such as local and global chats.
 Also you can add another chat.
   - Chats separation by permission.
 For example, if you have permission "chatty.chat.local", but have "chatty.chat.global", your message will sent at global chat.
-  - SPY-mode permission.
+  - Spy-mode permission.
 Players with "chatty.spy" permission can see all messages from all chats.
   - Vault API support.
   - Advancements announcements system.
   - Cooldowns for chats.
   - Auto-messages system.
   - Private messages system.

-# Permissions
+## Permissions
     chatty.chat.<chat> (chatty.chat.<chat>.see or chatty.chat.<chat_mode>.send) - grants access for chat.
     chatty.spy.<chat> or chatty.spy - allows to see all messages from chat-modes. chatty.command.spy - allows to use "/spy" command for enabling/disabling spy-mode.